ajaguasin/ajaguasin/README.md

 - 🔭 I currently working at [Hootsuite](https://www.hootsuite.com)
 - 🌱 I’m currently learning how to build iOS and MacOS apps!
 - 🧑🏻‍💻 I’m looking to collaborate on anything
-- 💬 Ask me about Fitness, anime, games, and of course software development!
+- 💬 Ask me about fitness, anime, games, and of course software development!

 ---